Heeps10/PasswordGenerator/README.md

 # PasswordGenerator

-JavaFX GUI that generates a random password, based on user input.
+JavaFX GUI that generates a random password based on user input.